Shawn Phillip

 1. Individual Triggers: Certain situations, events, or incidents can trigger heightened emotional responses based on past experiences, fears, or personal vulnerabilities.

-1. Stress and Overwhelm: High levels of stress, overwhelm, or exhaustion can lower one’s threshold for coping with emotional challenges, leading to exaggerated responses.
+4. Stress and Overwhelm: High levels of stress, overwhelm, or exhaustion can lower one’s threshold for coping with emotional challenges, leading to exaggerated responses.
+When stress is persistent, it can impair one’s ability to cope with daily challenges.
+An inability to manage emotions or reactions in these situations may indicate a deeper mental health concern, rather than a personal weakness.

 Related Articles: